- 500g/1lb Pearl barley

 - 1 orange

 - Peel the lemon and orange thinly, and put the peel aside.
 Extract as much juice as possible and add this to the peel.
-Mix them in a 2 gallon bucket and add the pearl barley, raisins and the Demerara.
+Mix them in a 2-gallon bucket and add the pearl barley, chopped raisins, chopped potato and the Demerara.
 Pour over the gallon of boiling water.

 - Stir well and allow cooling to the temperature recommended on your chosen packet of yeast.
 Add the yeast directly onto the surface of the liquid and stir very gently.

 - Cover the bucket loosely and put in a warm place for 3-4 weeks, stirring daily for the first week only.

 - Syphon into a clean Demi-john, fit an airlock and leave to finish fermentation.

 - Once clear, syphon into bottles and cork.